ECG Heart Rate Calculator

 ECG paper has a speed of 25 mm/s (occasionally 50 mm/s).
 It means that a distance on the horizontal axis between two points (for example two peaks of subsequent R waves) on ECG paper corresponds to a certain duration.

 RR_distance / 25 mm/s = duration_of_RR

 Thanks to the last equation, you can get the duration of the RR interval.
 The only thing left to do is to check how many times we can fit this period in a minute.
 This is the ECG rate formula:

 The 300 and 1500 rule

-What if there is no Internet and you are not able to use our fantastic ECG heart rate calculator?
-How to calculate heart rate facing such conditions?
+What if there is no Internet and you cannot use our fantastic ECG heart rate calculator?
+How to calculate the heart rate facing such conditions?
 Don't worry.
 We have a solution!
 You can use the 300 or 1500 rule:

 With your caliper, count the number of big or small boxes between two R wave peaks.

 Divide 300 by the number of big boxes or 1500 by the number of small boxes.